U.S. Soldiers in Kosovo contend for German shooting badge

-U.S. Army Soldiers assigned to Kosovo Force Regional Command-East competed for the German Armed Forces Badge for Weapons Proficiency qualifications hosted by the German contingent of KFOR in Ferizaj, Kosovo March 25, 2022.
-The event was one of the many events scheduled for the Kosovo Force’s 30th rotation offering interoperable training alongside all the NATO counterparts in the region while deployed to Kosovo to provide a safe and secure environment for all the people living within the region.
+U.S. Army Sgt.
+Courtney Yerger, a geospatial intelligence imagery analyst assigned to the 116th Infantry Brigade Combat Team, Virginia National Guard, is trained on the German P8 service pistol during the German Armed Forces Badge for Weapons Proficiency qualifications held at the KSF Training and Doctrine Command compound in Ferizaj, March 25, 2022.
+This event is one of the many events scheduled for the Kosovo Force’s 30th rotation offering interoperable training alongside all the NATO counterparts in the region while deployed to Kosovo to provide a safe and secure environment for all the people living within the region.
+(U.S. Army photo by Sgt.
+Amouris Coss)

 |Date Taken: